milica/TabEater/README.md

 TabEater
 ========

-Google Chrome extension for tab closing with single command that are listed under your blacklist
+Google Chrome extension for tab closing with single command that are listed under your blacklist.

+Available on Chrome Web Store: https://chrome.google.com/webstore/detail/tabeater/ancccgcimocnejdikllpkmonjmdpfail